 In 2005, James Patterson began a new series of novels in a new genre - young adult fantasy.
 The series was called Maximum Ride and the first book, The Angel Experiment, introduced the heroine, Maximum "Max" Ride.

 14-year-old Max is the leader of The Flock, a group of children ages 6-14 who are winged human-bird hybrids (98% human, 2% bird) created by genetic engineering.
 In addition to being able to fly, the Flock possesses other powers.

 The Flock, which also includes Fang, Iggy, Nudge, Gazzy, and Angel, are on the run from the scientists who created them.
 The scientists have dispatched superhuman assassins called Erasers to kill off The Flock in order to keep their creations a secret.

-A feature film adaptation of The Angel Experiment, tentatively titled Maximum Ride, is in development and tentatively scheduled for a 2013 release.
+A feature film adaptation of The Angel Experiment, tentatively titled Maximum Ride, is currently in production, but the release date remains unknown.

 In addition to his series novels, James Patterson has written many stand-alone novels.
 Most of his novels are huge bestsellers.
 In recent years, he has outsold Stephen King, John Grisham, and Dan Brown - combined.
 One in 17 hardcover novels sold in the United States is by James Patterson.

 Patterson's philanthropic endeavors are geared toward promoting literacy.
 In 2005, he established the James Patterson Page Turner Awards, which awarded nearly a million dollars a year to schools, institutions, companies, and individuals who encourage people to read.

 In 2008, Patterson put the Page Turner Awards on hold and began a new initiative, ReadKiddoRead.com, which is for parents, teachers, librarians, and others who want to encourage children to read.
 The site helps them find the best books for kids and provides information such as lesson plans for teachers and social networking.